junyuan007/COMP_CW_V7/README.md

 #### 4. Maven Implementation
         - Converted initial project to Maven project
-        - Added dependencies for Javafx (Does not need to import library from Javafx)
+        - Dependencies for Javafx (Does not need to import library from Javafx)
+        - Dependencies for JUnit 5
 ![Maven_dependencies](./README_image/Maven_dependencies.png)<br><br>

 #### 5. JUnit Test